ruflab/shimmer/docs/shimmer_basics.md

 ```

 To work with Pytorch Lightning, we will create a `LightningDataModule` class which
-will contain the sets to train our model.
+will contain the sets to train and validate our model.

 ```python
 from lightning.pytorch import LightningDataModule